gabuladze/gabuladze.github.io/_posts/2021-03-31-handling-stuck-ethereum-transactions.md

 ---
 layout: post
 ---
-_The code snippets in the post use web3.js, decimal.js and assume that you are connected to a geth node._
+_The code snippets in this post use web3.js, decimal.js and assume that you are connected to a geth node._

 | ![Ethereum transactions stuck on pending](/assets/blog/posts/2021-03-31-handling-stuck-ethereum-transactions/stuck-txs.png) |